the fp is getting-around

 You can often see whole families on rickety old bikes in the countryside, but a sturdy mountain bike is recommended for difficult terrain.
 It’s easier to rent a bike – especially in Granada, San Juan del Sur, Ometepe and León – than bring your own, but if you do make sure you bring spare parts too, as finding them in Nicaragua can be problematic.
 Also bring the relevant paperwork to prove that the bike is yours.

-Most Nicaraguans travel by bus and many of them are knee-crunching former American school buses.
-Most major destinations have an express service which may be a more comfortable minibus.
+Most Nicaraguans travel by bus and many of them are knee-crunching former American school buses known as ‘chicken buses’.
+Most major destinations have an express service, which may be a more comfortable minibus.
 It’s more expensive than a regular service but can halve the travel time.
 You need to buy your express ticket in advance from the (often chaotic) bus terminal or from the driver.
 Drivers are usually friendly and helpful, although it helps to speak some Spanish.

 The minimum driving age is 18 years.
 Speed limits vary according to the type of road but are rarely enforced.
 Seat belts must be worn at all times and driving licences must be in the driver's possession when driving.
 Make sure you carry an emergency triangle and fire extinguisher.